mwstroud/Borgers-Examples-in-BMTK/README.md

 The goal of these computational models is to display general network features and their affects apart from raw numerical solutions when possible.

-## Completed Borger’s MATLAB scripts to Python Key Examples in chapters 23 – 34
+## Completed Borger’s MATLAB -> Python Key Examples in chapters 23 – 33
+Chapters 30 and 32 are skipped

 ### Chapter 23: Entrainment by Excitatory Input Pulses